Sparse LDL, LU, and inverse butterfly factorization via tree decomposition: Adapting the Null-Space Method to LDL Factorization

 where $P^TAP -VL^H - LV^H-LDL^H$ is nonzero only in the lower right $(n-r)\times(n-r)$ block. \end{definition} Algorithm~\ref{alg:ldl-gel} constructs the above partial decomposition via $\Gamma$-elimination.
-If $A$ is skew-symmetric, we have $D=0$, while if $A$ is positive definite, $\diag(D)$ is positive.
+If $A$ is skew-symmetric rather than $H$-symmetric (and $A$ has zero diagonal), we have $D=0$, while if $A$ is positive definite, $\diag(D)$ is negative.
 To obtain a full LDL decomposition of $M$ from a partial one, it suffices to compute and append the LDL factorization of the Schur complement, the $(n-r)\times (n-r)$ nonzero sub-block of $P^TAP - VL^H - LV^H-LDL^H$.

-In the above block LDL factorization, as noted previously, we have computed Gaussian elimination on $B$, specifically an LU factorization of $B^H$ with row and column permutations, $PB^HQ^T = LU$.
-In the next subsection, we answer in the affirmative the algorithmic question manifested by this observation.
+The block factorization above simultaneously performs Gaussian elimination on $B$; in particular, it yields an LU factorization of $P^TB^HQ = LU$.
+The next subsection answers the converse algorithmic question.
 Namely, we give an algorithm to obtain a partial LDL factorization of a saddle point system from the LU factorization of $B^H$.